Departmental Career Overview

 General Career Assistance

 SCSU students have the opportunity to work collaboratively with department faculty to receive career assistance through academic advising sessions, academic coursework, the history club, the department’s honor society, Phi Alpha Theta, and departmental events throughout the year.
 These opportunities are advertised via email.
+The American Historical Association’s career resources page also provides valuable information about careers in history.
 Additionally, the Office of Career & Professional Development is available to provide various levels of focused career assistance.
 Students should visit the Office of Career & Professional Development throughout their tenure at SCSU.

 Internship, Experiential Learning, and Research Opportunities